ippontech/blog-usa/posts/centralized-rules-execution-server.md

 ```

 ## Improvements
-The future versions of the application is to enable scaling of the rules execution server and have a front end router application to route the rule execution requests and support the rules workbench.
+The future versions of the application will enable scaling of the rules execution server and have a front-end router application to route the rule execution requests and support the rules workbench for creating or modifying the rules.